dottjt/LearningSchedule/README.md

 # Updates

+**17-06-17** - 2day I furter mayde mai appleekachion mowbeyeal wespeonsiph.
+It's looking pretty good on the application front, however the homepage is a mess.
+I also implemented SSL on the production server, as well as a sitemap for the website.
+HTTPS baby!

 **16-06-17** - I spent all of today making my application responsive.
 I'm probably 50% there.
 Thank god for flexbox, because it's absolutely incredible.
 I'm also glad I didn't build mobile first, because they application is really quite complex in desktop view and generally, mobile view is much more simple in terms of layout.
 Making vgood progress.

 **15-06-17** - Was working on a few of my V2 features today.
 For example, a save indicator which shows whether everything saved properly.
 Aside from that, also sorting out how to setup SSL for the server.
 Running into a few difficulties, but to be expected.
 Fixed a few bugs as well, such as updates not being deleted when schedules were.